lingzhangpku/Biodiversity-threats/README.md

 Examples include:
 - Agricultural expansion → Agriculture
-- Residential and urban development (1.1–1.2) → Construction
+- Residential and urban development → Construction

 This step produced a species–sector correspondence table linking biological threats with economic activities. please refer to 1_1_sector_mapping.m in MatLab code.

 ## 3. Estimation of spatial distribution weights
 Based on species-specific data across countries (including human footprint and land area), calculate the proportion of human activity intensity and habitat area that each country represents within a species distribution range.
 Please refer to 1_2_weighted_threats_calculation.m in MatLab code.
 This ensures that species whose distributions span multiple countries are represented according to the relative human disturbance and habitat extent in each region.

+## 4. Calcultion of bioiversity threats embodied in production and trade.
+We used an environmentally extended multi-regional input–output (MRIO) model to trace the biodiversity threats embodied in international trade.
+The MRIO approach captures complete supply chain–wide transactions between sectors and regions, thereby linking production activities to final consumption across borders.
+The biodiversity threat–based satellite account (Bio) serves as an environmental extension of the MRIO model.
+It quantifies the equivalent number of species threatened per unit of sectoral output, enabling the linkage between species-level threat data and the economic production network.
+Through integration with the Leontief inverse matrix and final demand matrix, it allows the tracing of biodiversity threats across global supply chains.
+All calculations were implemented in MATLAB (see 1_3_MRIO_calculation.m).